Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 ---

 ## 6. ATT&CK in SOC Operations

-ATT&CK is used across multiple security roles:
+ATT&CK is used across security roles in the following ways:

-- **SOC Analysts**
-  Map alerts and events to tactics and techniques to improve triage and prioritization.
+- **SOC Analysts**: map alerts to tactics and techniques for triage and prioritization

-- **Threat Intelligence Teams**
-  Build threat profiles by mapping observed behavior to ATT&CK.
+- **Threat Intelligence**: map observed behavior to profile threats

-- **Detection Engineers**
-  Align SIEM and EDR rules with ATT&CK techniques to ensure meaningful coverage.
+- **Detection Engineering**: align detections with ATT&CK techniques

-- **Incident Responders**
-  Use ATT&CK to visualize attack progression during investigations.
+- **Incident Response**: track and visualize attack progression

 ---